scollins83/CarND-Advanced-Lane-Lines/writeup_template.md

 The destination was selected using an offset percentage, and then was subtracted from the image width where necessary in lines 242 through 245.

-This resulted in the following source and destination points:
+This resulted in the following source and destination points, programmatically:

 | Source        | Destination   |
 |:-------------:|:-------------:|